 Lectures/Practicals/Tutorials: Thirty hours during the first and second semesters.

 - 1. Biomechanics of loading the vertebral column. - 2.
 Validity and reliability of measurement. - 3.
-Observation, description, measurement, analysis and assessment of deviations from normal locomotion patterns in various pathological conditions. - 4.
-Observation, description, analysis and assessment of head and upper limb movements and prehensile function of hand. - 5.
-Observation, description, analysis and assessment of occupational and sporting activities.
+Deviations from normal locomotion patterns in various pathological conditions. - 4.
+Prehensile operation/function of hand. - 5.
+Biomechanics of various occupational and sporting activities.